oprypin/crsfml/gitbook/audio-spatialization.md

 The value of the volume is in the range [0 ..
 100], so setting it to 50 reduces it to half of the original volume.

-Of course, all these properties can be read with the corresponding getter functions.
+Of course, all these properties can be read with the corresponding getter methods.

 ## Audio sources

-Every audio source provided by CrSFML (sounds, music, streams) defines the same properties for spatialization.
+Every audio source provided by SFML (sounds, music, streams) defines the same properties for spatialization.

 The main property is the position of the audio source.